vfedotovs/sslv_web_scraper/README.md

 TODO: Add list of features that are implemented

 # How to use application:
-1. Clone repo
+1. Install requirements python3.7+ , requests, bs4
-2. Update gmailer.py file with your email address
+2. Update gmailer.py file with your email address and password
 3. Run app: python3 app.py
 4. Report should arrive to email